vslchumids/w210_capstone_solar/Python/README.md

 				 >> python build_yearly_features.py -i NSRDB_CA_StationsMeta.csv -o feature_table.csv

 Note: The yearly feature is based on 2005 data and aggregated use average

+* To run SARIMA model grid search on 1 weather station weekly time series

+				>> python -i weather_station_data.csv -c config_sarima.ini -m bic

+You can modify config_sarima.ini file to define grid search range.
+Metric can be aic or bic.

+Note: From test so far, the series do not have AR or MA degree higher than 2.
+Remember the laws of parsimounious